 So far, we’ve focussed our efforts on empowering senior voices (who already speak publicly for their employer) to engage in conversations online.
 We have provided one-on-one coaching and personalised action learning to staff who feel they are catching up with digital, but want to do more.

-We’ve run small, tightly-focussed workshops to help all different grades of staff to identify ways in which digital might apply to their work – whether that’s collaborating internally, planning better services, or communicating externally.
+We’ve run small, tightly-focused workshops to help all different grades of staff to identify ways in which digital might apply to their work – whether that’s collaborating internally, planning better services, or communicating externally.

 Large strategy documents rarely improve digital skills, but we have provided senior teams with some guiding principles for assessing and approving digital projects.
 And we’ve helped organisations to consult better, using the web.